inemov/servo_moving_camera/README.md

 1. take SD card image backup
 NOTE: not all SIP's are compatible with all PyQt5.
 Read installation documentation to check compatibility.

-2. download required PyQt5 source, for example: PyQt5_gpl-5.12.3.tar.gz from https://riverbankcomputing.com/software/pyqt/download5
+2. download required PyQt5 source, for example: PyQt5_gpl-5.12.3.tar.gz from https://riverbankcomputing.com/software/pyqt/download5 (see also in code\install-pyqt5)

-3. download required SIP source, for example: sip-4.19.14.tar.gz from https://riverbankcomputing.com/software/sip/download
+3. download required SIP source, for example: sip-4.19.14.tar.gz from https://riverbankcomputing.com/software/sip/download (see also in code\install-pyqt5)

 4. place the archives in convenient directory, for example: /home/pi